2025

 with Fr.
 Austin!

-Day 7 Thursday, September 11th After a full, English breakfast, we have a full day to explore, Edinburgh.
-But first, we will visit Rosslyn Chapel, just south of the city https://www.rosslynchapel.com/.
+Day 7- Thursday, September 11th After a great English breakfast, we have a full day to explore and dine in Edinburgh, the capital of Scotland.
+But first, we will visit Rosslyn Chapel, just south of the city.
 This chapel was featured in the movie, “The Da Vinci Code” and still intrigues visitors today with its enigmatic carvings and history.

 $3,880.
 Per Person Sharing, includes Airfare from most US East Cost Airports.